winitzki/scall/tutorial/programming_dhall.md

 The `decideWalk` function takes a type parameter `t` and must make its decisions in the same way for all `t`, based only on the values of the node and edge labels.

 Another way of expressing   "graph-walking"  operations is   via `unfixG`.
-Applying the method `unfixG` (defined generally for all greatest fixpoint types) to a graph, we obtain a list of edge labels and graphs that would be obtained by walking along each edge:
+Applying the method `unfixG` (defined generally for all greatest fixpoint types) to a graph, we obtain a list of edge labels and graphs that would be obtained by walking from the focused node along each edge:

 ```dhall
 let outgoing : { nodeLabel : Natural, edges : List { edgeLabel : Text, target : LabeledGraph Natural Text } }